 Treatment aims to relieve symptoms and achieve and maintain remission for as long as possible.
 Remission provides relief from the symptoms and gives the intestine walls time to heal.

-Medications to treat Crohn’s disease include the following, alone or in combination:
+Medications to treat Crohn’s disease

 - Aminosalicylates, such as sulfasalazine and mesalamine, are anti-inflammatory drugs.
 They may help treat mild-to-moderate symptoms.